RuthyYao/House_valuation_tool/README.md

 Some key inisghts are:

-* Waterfront houses can substaintially drive the house price up.
+* Being waterfront can substaintially drive the house price up.
 * Renovation can increase the house value.
 * House price is more correlated with the size of the living area than the land size.